Electrical conduit: Passive fire protection

 Conduit is of relevance to both firestopping, where they become penetrants, and fireproofing, where circuit integrity measures can be applied on the outside to keep the internal cables operational during an accidental fire.
 The British standard BS 476 also considers internal fires, whereby the fireproofing must protect the surroundings from cable fires.
 Any external treatments must consider the effect upon ampacity derating due to internal heat buildup.

+Conduit bender

+A conduit bender is a tool used in electrical wiring to bend sections of electrical conduit to the required angle.
+Benders are commonly designed for electrical metallic tubing (EMT), but models also exist for rigid conduit and PVC conduit.
+Hand benders are typically sized for 1/2-inch to 1-inch diameter conduit, while larger conduit often requires mechanical or hydraulic benders.
+Conduit bending allows electricians to route wiring around obstacles and maintain a clean installation without using excessive fittings.